 We haven’t come across assignable 360 encoders yet.
 They let you manipulate your instruments and plugins in a very similar way to the knobs, but they have a lot more flexibility.

 Another new feature is fully assignable XY pad to control multiple parameters in virtual instruments, for example.
 Almost forgot about 8 fully customizable faders.

 And all the above features have different modes too.
-Completely overwhelming, even for experienced beatmakers who use the simple MIDIs.
+Completely overwhelming, even for experienced beatmakers (do you know how to make beats professionally?) who use the simple MIDIs.
 This is like an entire workstation itself.

 Just wanted to show you how advanced they can get, you know?
 If you didn’t understand some above-mentioned functions of M-Audio Code, it’s okay.
 These things are really advanced, only very few producers actually use them.